 Where few people could see it.

-Fortunately, Togo’s reputation has been rehabilitated.
+Fortunately, Togo’s reputation has undergone a rehabilitation recently!
 Time Magazine named him the most heroic animal of all time.
-Disney has made a live action film that tells his story!
+Disney made a live action film that tells his story!
 It stars Willem Dafoe and it is available on Disney+.

-And his statue in Seward Park has been given a plaque and a place of honor among some benches where people can enjoy his company.
+And his statue in Seward Park has been given a plaque and was moved to a more visible place of honor among some benches where people can enjoy his company.

 After checking out Balto and Togo, I remembered I’d seen the Paparazzi Dogs in a square in Greenwhich Village about a year ago.
 I cycled down to the Village only to find they were gone.
 I emailed the artists, husband and wife team Gillie and Marc, in Australia.
 They told me there were several of their works on display throughout the city including some Paparazzi Dogs in the lobby of 75 Rockefeller Plaza.

-Gillie and Marc were embroiled in a controversy earlier this year.
+Gillie and Marc were embroiled in a controversy a few years back.
 A statue they created featuring a Dogman holding a big red apple, to be displayed in Chinatown, was met with opposition from the community.
 Locals used the city not to install the work saying that an image of a man with a dog’s head was insulting.
 Eventually the statue made its way to Melbourne, Australia.

 Raymond and Toby